amanbhala/amanbhala/README.md

 # 💫 About Me:
 I have more than 3 years of experience working as a Software developer at General Electric.
 In addition to that I have done internships at NVIDIA(6 months, Bangalore, India) and Intel(3 months, Chandler , Arizona) in the past and currently working as a **Software Engineer Intern at Snowflake**.
-I am trying to compare various firewall options for Snowflake deployments, like Coraza and Fastly.
+At Snowflake, I am trying to compare various firewall options for Snowflake deployments, like Coraza and Fastly.
 I have also created the design for how a rule can be propagated to the firewall.
 I am currently working with Golang, Envoy, Bazel, Kubernetes, Docker and Jenkins.
 You can find my resume at [Resume Aman Bhala](./Resume_Aman_Bhala.pdf)